BlueBrain/hpc-coding-conventions/cpp/documentation/README.md

 #### m2r

-This extension provides a reStructuredText command named `mdinclude` to import a Mardown document.
+This extension provides a reStructuredText command named `mdinclude` to import a Markdown document.
 For instance you can have a `readme.rst` file that reads the top-level README.md of your project that looks like:

 ```rst